-Iloilo is not only known for its biscocho, pansit molo and batchoy, but is also popular with their Siopao!
+Iloilo is not only known for its Biscocho, pansit Molo, and batchoy but is also popular with its Siopao!
 Try visiting Roberto’s at JM Basa St. Their siopao varieties range from regular, jumbo, king, and queen.
 Go try the chunky and sweet pork adobo siopao.

 Discover the beauty of Gigantes Islands, Carles, Iloilo

-I wouldn’t be surprised if you’ll include Gigantes Islands in your itinerary.
-It’s a paradise like no other and one should really visit to know why it’s a popular destination in Iloilo.
-Situated at the northernmost part of Iloilo province, Islas de Gigantes is a must-visit paradise if you love the beach and picturesque view.
+I wouldn’t be surprised if you included Gigantes Islands in your itinerary.
+It’s a paradise like no other, and one should really visit to know why it’s a popular destination in Iloilo.
+Situated in the northernmost part of Iloilo province, Islas de Gigantes is a must-visit paradise if you love the beach and picturesque view.
 To get here, you may get a ride via Carles and Estancia.

 Visit Miagao Church

-Dubbed as an architectural wonder, Miagao Church is also included in the list of World Heritage Sites by UNESCO.
-If you want to visit here, it will take you about a 30-40-minute drive from the city center.
+Dubbed as an architectural wonder, Miagao Church is also included in the UNESCO list of World Heritage Sites.
+It will take about a 30-40-minute drive from the city center if you want to visit here.
 It’s a beautiful church with ornament carvings and two huge watchtower belfries on each side.

 Side trip to Guimaras

-If you’re feeling spontaneous, then why not take a side trip to Guimaras?
-All it takes is a 15-minute ferry ride from the city port and you’re in for an exciting adventure.
-You can either snorkel at Ave Maria Islet, take a photoshoot at the Guisi beach and Tatlong Pulo Beach, visit the Baras Cave, or stroll at the Alubihod Beach.
+If you’re feeling spontaneous, why not take a side trip to Guimaras?
+All it takes is a 15-minute ferry ride from the city port, and you’re in for an exciting adventure.
+You can snorkel at Ave Maria Islet, take a photo shoot at Guisi beach and Tatlong Pulo Beach, visit the Baras Cave, or stroll at Alubihod Beach.

 Did you know that the sweetest mango in the world can be found in Guimaras?
-Depending on the season, you visit the Guimaras Mango Farm and pick some mangoes for pasalubong.
-Whether its Mango season or not, don’t forget to try Mango Pizza.
-It may sound weird but your taste buds will surely crave for more.
+You visit the Guimaras Mango Farm and pick some mangoes for pasalubong, depending on the season.
+Whether it’s Mango season or not, don’t forget to try Mango Pizza.
+It may sound weird, but your taste buds will surely crave more.